danh21/8051_Basic_Projects_ASM/README.md

     - alert_Buzzer: activates buzzer when detecting failing edge from SPDT switch.

     - counter: uses switch to control to count up/down and displays on led 7-segment (count frequency is 2Hz).

+    - div_frequency: uses button to control to divide frequency, mode 0 -> 4 correspond to 10KHz -> 625Hz.